 Doug Block is a documentary filmmaker based in New York City.
-His work includes the critically acclaimed HBO film, 112 Weddings (2014), and 51 Birch Street (2005).
-Recently, he started a podcast, The D-Word, which focuses on art and social impact of documentary film.
+His work includes the critically acclaimed HBO film 112 Weddings (2014), and 51 Birch Street (2005).
+Recently, he started a podcast, The D-Word, which focuses on the art and social impact of documentary film.

 Barbara Wallace Grossman